-Cyclone churns toward Bangladesh as storm toll rises in Sri Lanka
+Bangladesh raises storm warning to highest level as cyclone takes aim

 “My entire village is cut off and nobody can come to this village,” C.M.
 Chandrapla, 54, told Reuters by phone from the tourist village of Neluwa.

 “There have been no supplies for the past two days.
-Water has gone above three-story buildings and people survive by running to higher ground.”
+Water has gone above three-storey buildings and people survive by running to higher ground.”

 The Sri Lankan military has sent in helicopters and boats in rescue efforts in the most widespread disaster since the 2004 Boxing Day tsunami.
 About 100 people were missing in total.